google/zoekt/README.md

 Compared to indexing 3-grams on a per-file basis, as described [here](https://swtch.com/~rsc/regexp/regexp4.html), there are some advantages:

-* for each substring, we only have to intersect just two
-  posting-lists: one for the beginning, and one for the end.
+* for each substring, we only have to intersect just a couple of posting-lists: one for the beginning, and one for the end.

 * we can select any pair of trigrams from the pattern for which the number of matches is minimal.
 For example, we could search for "qui"